smartdevicelink/sdl_evolution/proposals/NNNN-support-for-android-custom-routerservice.md

 - The synchronous validate() method would be deprecated.

 ## Alternatives considered
-- The solution would be benefical for both custom RouterService and non-custom RouterService, because it actually finds the already connected RouterService.
-But when finding the connected RouterService, I believe it is better to try the custom RouterService first, which is different order from what BestRouterComparator in SdlAppInfo offers.
+- The solution would be beneficial for both custom RouterService and standard RouterService, because it actually finds the already connected RouterService.
+But one thing to consider is that when finding the connected RouterService, I believe it is better to try the custom RouterService first, which is different order from what BestRouterComparator in SdlAppInfo offers.
 I think it is better to add another comparator for this purpose.